jlu5/SupyPlugins/README.md

 on your bot.

 ## Support
-Feel free to post to the issue tracker if you have any problems, or find me on IRC: #limnoria @ freenode.
+Feel free to post to the issue tracker if you have any problems, or find me on IRC: #limnoria @ Libera.chat.

 ## License
 Unless otherwise noted, all plugins are available under a 3 clause BSD license (inserted at the top of each file).